kennedypascal/alx-pre_course/README.md

 My first readme
-this shows how i went about the readme updating. it have really learnt alot of git commands this few days.
+this shows how i went about the readme updating.
+I have really learnt alot of git commands this few days.